christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 - Marcion of Sinope: Markianos of Alexandria, St. Mark

 IV.
 Speculative
 - Alexander the Great: Scythian prince who was the son of Artaxerxes II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
 In India he took the regional aliases of Chandragupta Maurya (Alakshandra is a Sanskritized translation of Alexander and Gupta (Gup-ta) translates to "Hidden Lord" in Scythian).
 "Aži-ander": Aži (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man".
-Alaksandu of Wilusa, a Hittie king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")) who predates Alexander by 800 years, proves that the name Alexander was a Scythian title for kings.
+Alaksandu of Wilusa, a Hittie king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years, proves that the name Alexander was a Scythian title for kings.
 Aži-Sandar also = "Dragon King" in Mittani and Old Persian.
 Alexander's mother Olympias, who was a Scythian princess of the Molossian tribe, claimed to have been impregnanted by the god Zeus Ammon disguised as a dragon.
 - Gautama Buddha (Egyptian: "Ba-Djehuti", or "Soul of Thoth"): Gaumata Bardya (Cyrus the Great's son)

 #### 3 Julius Caesar aka Asander of Bosphorus